My Imperfect Good Dad & My Perfect Good Father

 A heart transformed.
 An old life made new.

-On January 21, 2022, just seven days before my dad finally allowed the light of Jesus to break through his darkness, I began penning something in my journal.
+On January 21, 2022, just seven days before my dad finally allowed the light of Jesus to break through the darkness, I began penning something in my journal.
 I didn’t know it at that specific moment, though now I do, that it was about my dad.

-Our God, the Creator of this vast universe—my perfect Heavenly Father, and yours if you've placed your trust in his perfect Son—is THE ONE WHO BREAKS OPEN THE WAY.
+Our God, the Creator of this vast universe—my perfect Heavenly Father, and yours if you've placed your trust in His perfect Son—is THE ONE WHO BREAKS OPEN THE WAY.

 And so I began writing. . .